kiq005/kiq005.github.io/_posts/en/2015-08-22-espeak-fortune.md

 layout: posts
 title: "Ubuntu: IF & Strings; And let it talk!"
 date: 2015-08-22
-categories: linux ubuntu bash programming
+categories: linux bash programming
 css: blog_post.css
 lang: en
+hascode: true
 ---

 Some of these days, I’m testing the Espeak, a text-to-speech program for Linux.
 It’s funny and it works!
 Then I find a program(here you can see the original, the site is in Portuguese), a bash file, that I decide to improve a little bit.<!--break-->